good-labs/good-labs.github.io/docs/projects/slopi-communication.md

 ## Why do we need it?

 Open source projects are adopting Slack, forgetting the importance of public and open communication.
 How can your users and contributors know what you're thinking if the majority of discussion and decision making is done in Slack?
 Did you forget that you have a mailing list with public archives?
 Have you considered chat tools that support a SLOPI communication style?
+Should the discussion happen on the public issue tracker?

 ## Project Plan

 - Tell success stories of projects that have adopted a SLOPI communication style as positive role models.
 Link to the various tooks they use.
 - List alternatives to Slack that are SLOPI, such as Gitter, logged IRC channels, and logged XMPP rooms.
-- List blog posts that have made the argument that Slack is bad for open source.
+- Collect links to blog posts that have made the argument that Slack is bad for open source.
+- Highlight traditional open source tools such as issue trackers, mailing lists, and forums.
+- Emphasize the need for a public roadmap.
+- Suggest that a public kanban board can give insight into day to day activity.
+- For some meetings, recommend taking notes in a public document and sending them to the community afterwards.

 ## Resources

 - [Considering the Use of Walled Gardens for FLOSS Project Communication][] by @megansquire
+- Unit (section) 1 about transparency from [The Open Organization Workbook][]

 [Considering the Use of Walled Gardens for FLOSS Project Communication]: https://doi.org/10.1007/978-3-319-57735-7_1
+[The Open Organization Workbook]: https://github.com/open-organization-ambassadors/open-org-workbook/blob/master/open_org_workbook_1_04.pdf